google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

 This macro creates three build targets:
   1) name: shell script that runs `name_host_loader`.
   2) name_loader: cc_binary used as loader in `name`.
-This is a normal native cc_binary.
+This is a normal cc_binary.
 It cannot be directly run because there is an undeclared dependency on the enclaves.
   3) name_host_loader: genrule that builds `name_loader` with the host
                        crosstool.